TWIPLA 3AS API (3.0.0)

 TWIPLA Dashboard IFrame URL

-2. intpWebsiteId - the website id issued by the INTP, the target website in the IFrame Dashboard
+2. externalWebsiteId - the website id issued by the INTP (intpWebsiteId), the target website in the IFrame Dashboard

 Website API Keys